I’m missing a bunch of teeth! What should I do?

 Depending on how many teeth are missing, there are a variety of options available to replace them.
 If all of your teeth are missing from one or both arches, or jaws, all the uppers and/or all of the lowers, then one option might be a complete denture.
 It is called complete because it replaces ALL of the teeth in that arch.
 This was decent middle of last century dentistry.
-They work, but…..
-They stay in place mainly by suction.
+They work, but they stay in place mainly by suction.
 For an upper denture, suction can generally be obtained and fairly decent retention can generally be achieved.
-Not so for a lower denture.
+That is not so for a lower denture.
 Typically, the ridge, the bone remaining when the teeth are removed, is small and narrow.
 Not good for creating suction.
 Lower dentures move around.
 A lot.
 Too many times denture stickum becomes your best friend.
 The movement in the denture makes eating and talking more difficult.
 Sore spots are common with dentures.

 How can we deal with this?
 Implants with special attachments can be placed in the jaw.
 Corresponding attachments can be placed in the dentures which will allow the denture to snap into place.
-Pretty cool.
 This way, the denture will stay in place better.
 These snap-type of attachments are an easy solution for a loose fitting denture.
-They aren’t perfect but they are a big improvement.
+They aren’t perfect, but they are a big improvement.
 Over time, parts wear out and the denture may become loose.
 When this occurs, new parts can quickly and easily be swapped out to regain the lost retention.
 Typically, this is done in the office while you wait.

 I’m missing a few teeth in one or both of my jaws.
 What can I do?

 With a removable partial denture, you will have material across the roof of your mouth or material under your tongue, next to the remaining lower teeth.
 Typically, springy, flexible metal wires wrap around the teeth adjacent to the missing teeth to provide the retention to hold the device in place.
-These are designed to be taken out at night.
+These are also designed to be taken out at night.
 The fit of a partial can be anywhere from fairly tight to relatively loose, depending on the number and the position of the teeth being replaced.
 If there are no teeth in the back to which your partial will connect, there will be up and down movement, especially when you eat something relatively sticky.
 In many instances this can be overcome by placing implants in the jaw and then making attachments between the partial denture and the implants.
 In this manner, the partial can still be removed at night but it should fit more snugly.